 For Instance, Swagbucks allows you to earn by using it as a search engine, watching videos, and shopping online.
 InboxDollars pays you real money for playing games, reading emails, and shopping at your favorite online stores.

 If you can take on these tasks, besides surveys, you’ll maximize your earnings from such money-making websites.
-You just need to remember to do them when free from studies.
+You just need to remember to do them when free from your studies.

 Keep in mind that you can be a member of more than one online earning platform.
 You’ll boost your income even more this way.

 Let’s explore some jobs that students can do remotely at home or anywhere else with little to no investment.